-Trying to chose what to eat when you are at the market is more or less impossible as you could simply stay there and gorge yourself as everything looks amazing!
+Trying to choose what to eat when you are at the market is more or less impossible as you could simply stay there and gorge yourself as everything looks amazing!
 However, this isn’t how it is done.
 Traditionally you would have one drink and pintxo and then move on to the next.
 What would I recommend therefore to have here?
 Well, I had the most amazing goat cheese and jam filled pastry.
 I can’t quite put into words just how nice it was.
 Doug went for a Jamon croquette served on a slice of Jamon with bread.
 Also incredible.
 However, you could go for a simple classic.
 Jamon Iberico on bread.
 You can’t go wrong with that either!

-It’s important you don’t fill yourself up because the plan is now to head out and explore the 7 streets of the Old Town with its cobbled narrow alleys that connect them all, and the best way to do this is by a self-guided food tour!
+It’s important you don’t fill yourself up because the plan now is to head out and explore the 7 streets of the Old Town with its cobbled narrow alleys that connect them all.
+And the best way to do this is by a self-guided food tour!
 Firstly, get lost.
 Explore all the narrow streets and keep an eye out on the building for the marks that show where the flood water rose to during the big flood of the 80’s.